 Push-ups are an essential bodyweight exercise that will help you improve your all-round fitness and strength.
 The classic push-up is a powerful exercise as it employs major muscle groups (chest, triceps, shoulders).
-It also engages your core for an excellent workout and better posture – pretty impressive for a simple up and down movement.
+It also engages your core for an excellent workout and better posture––pretty impressive for a simple up and down movement.

-How to do a push-up
+How to do push-ups

 Maintaining good form in any exercise is essential.
 Correct form prevents injuries and guarantees that you target the correct muscles.
 Here’s a breakdown to help you execute a basic push-up correctly: